rodrigoelp/little-stories/Unlikely adventures/11-Chapter-11.md

 Two streaks of yellow light appeared near the wall of the inner chamber, behind the monolith, revealing a long deep crack on the wall covered by boulders and detritus.
-Inside the outline of another door.
+Inside, the outline of another door.

 Sam returned his eyes to the space previously occupied by the spectre, it had disappeared.